mvit777/teams-card-cmdlet/README.md

 ```
 and you can use it straight away as powershell module (.psm1)
 As I learnt from [this execellent article](https://www.terrybutler.co.uk/2021/08/12/creating-powershell-module-csharp/) it is then just necessary to import
-a couple of namespaces and create a Cmdlet class
+a couple of namespaces and create a Cmdlet class with properties as (optional) parameters
 ```csharp
 (...other namespaces omitted for brevity..) using System.Management.Automation;